You are here: Health Service / Sexual and Reproductive Health

 Gonorrhea

 Gonorrhea is among the most common sexually-transmitted diseases in the world.
 Gonorrhea increases the risk of passing on or becoming infected with HIV (the virus that causes AIDS).
 This is likely due to weakening of the mucosal surface secondary to the gonorrhea infection.
-Gonorrhoea might also increase the amount of HIV present in semen and other genital secretions.
-Gonorrhoea is curable with treatment.
+Gonorrhea might also increase the amount of HIV present in semen and other genital secretions.
+Gonorrhea is curable with treatment.

 HIV/AIDS